-The topology of the single-phase cascade inverter was used to build a five-phase voltage inverter controlled by wavelet signals.
-For the first wavelet form, a five-phase voltage inverter consists of five three-level and single-phase voltage inverters (Fig. 3).
-There must be six inverters for three wavelet forms, and for three wavelet forms, there must be nine.
-In Figure 3, capital letters "A",...,"F" is assumed to denote components of the system, e.g. control blocks, load, etc. for a specific phase.
-The lowercase letters "a", "b", "c", "d" and "e" were used to describe the signals.
+The topology of the cascade inverter was used to build a three-phase voltage inverter controlled by wavelet signals.
+For the first wavelet form, a three-phase voltage inverter consists of three two-level and single-phase voltage inverters (Fig. 3).
+There must be six inverters for two wavelet forms, and for three wavelet forms, there must be nine.
+In Figure 3, capital letters "A", "B" and "C" are assumed to denote components of the system, e.g. control blocks, load, etc. for a specific phase.
+The lowercase letters "a", "b" and "c" were used to describe the signals.
 In the further part of the study, examples of voltage and current waveforms mainly concern phase A.